Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling: Results

 Another peculiar aspect of the complex non-linear phenomenology of inertial turbulence is intermittency, which is intimately related to the breakup of global scale invariance~\cite{Frisch}.
 Intermittency can be detected in 3D turbulent velocity fields looking at the probability density functions (PDFs) of longitudinal velocity increments $\delta_l u = \left[\mathbf{u}(\mathbf{x}+\mathbf{l},t) - \mathbf{u}(\mathbf{x},t)\right]\cdot\frac{\mathbf{l}}{l}$.
 Upon proper rescaling, such to have a fixed variance, the PDFs do not attain a scale-independent functional form: they are Gaussian when the separation is of the order of the system size, $l \sim L$ (the so called ``integral scale''), but become more and more {\it fat-tailed} at decreasing $l$ (or, equivalently, the {\it flatness} grows as $l \rightarrow 0$).
 In contrast, in our simulations, as shown in Fig.~\ref{fig:pdfs-dns} (inset), the PDFs seem to collapse onto a Gaussian curve for all $l$.
-Conversely, the statistics of fluid velocity, which is Gaussian in inertial turbulence, deviates substantially from Gaussianity.
-From the main panel of Fig.~\ref{fig:pdfs-dns}, we observe that the PDF of the velocity magnitude has a maximum at $u \sim V_p$, then goes down as $\sim u^{-5/2}$ and eventually ends up in a Gaussian tail.
-Overall, this shape is consistent with a tempered L\'evy distribution, which is theoretically expected in suspensions of swimmers generating algebraically decaying flow fields~\cite{ZaidJRSI2011}.
-In particular, the exponent $-5/2$ stems precisely from the $U(r) \sim r^{-2}$ behaviour~\cite{RushkinPRL2010}, which dominates on long distances in our squirmer model, (see Eq.~(\ref{eq:Ufield})).
-This kind of distributions were reported also from experiments with suspensions of the algae {\it Chlamydomonas reinhardtii}~\cite{LeptosPRL2009} and {\it Volvox carteri}~\cite{RushkinPRL2010}, underlining the generality of our approach.
+As for the statistics of fluid velocity, we observe from the main panel of Fig.~\ref{fig:pdfs-dns} that the PDF is well fitted by a $\chi$-like distribution, i.e. it follows a Gaussian statistics, for small ($u \ll u_{\text{rms}}$) and large ($u \gg u_{\text{rms}}$) velocities, consistently with theoretical results obtained for suspensions of swimmers generating algebraically decaying flow fields, with a short range regularization~\cite{ZaidJRSI2011}.
+At intermediate values the PDF is expected to deviate from Gaussianity; here, in particular, we find a good fit by a power law with the exponent $-5/2$, which is what would stem from a superposition of swimmers uniformly distributed in space, with associated velocity fields decaying as $U(r) \sim u^{-2}$~\cite{RushkinPRL2010}.